-The control of our oak supply depends on forest ownership.
+The control of the Charlois Group oak supply depends on forest ownership and promotion.

-As guardians we take care, day after day, to maintain, develop and renew our forests.
+As guardian the group takes care, day after day, to maintain, develop and renew our forests.

 AMAZING CONSTRUCTIONS IN WOOD